Skip to content

 How long do DVLA medical enquiries take?

-A DVLA medical enquiry usually takes about six weeks.
-If your case is going to take longer than that, you should receive a letter from the DVLA explaining why.
+A DVLA medical enquiry usually takes about six weeks, but if your case is going to take longer than that, you should receive a letter from the DVLA explaining why.

 Do I need to tell the DVLA if I’m on medication?

-However, bear in mind that it’s illegal to drive in the UK on certain prescription drugs, including morphine, diazepam, methadone, and other medicines that make you unfit to drive.
-Therefore, it’s vital to follow the advice of the doctor who prescribes them.
-Otherwise, you could face a year’s driving ban, an unlimited fine, or up to six months in prison.
+Bear in mind that it’s illegal to drive in the UK on certain prescription drugs, including morphine, diazepam, methadone, and other medicines that make you unfit to drive.
+It's important to follow the advice of the doctor who prescribes them, or you could face a year’s driving ban, an unlimited fine, or up to six months in prison.

 Will I pay more for car insurance if I have medical conditions?